Employers

 ‘Keeping in touch’ days

 Employees can do up to 64 hours of paid work as ‘keeping in touch’ days during the time they’re on parental leave.
-However, they cannot accumulate any annual holidays from these hours, and cannot do any work within the first 28 days after the birth of their baby.
+However, they must not do any work within the first 28 days after the birth of their baby.
 If they do, they will be considered ‘back at work’ and this could affect any parental leave payments they’re getting.

 Keeping in touch days are paid days available to employees to be used for things like: